programminghistorian/ph-submissions/en/drafts/originals/iiif-images-and-manifests-github.md

 ### Lesson Goals

 This lesson demonstrates how to make high-quality, zoomable, shareable, interoperable images through the [International Image Interoperability Framework (IIIF)](https://en.wikipedia.org/wiki/International_Image_Interoperability_Framework).
-It provides three methods for creating basic IIIF-compliant images and creating and hosting IIIF manifests of images downloaded to your local device.
+It provides three methods for creating basic IIIF-compliant images, and creating and hosting IIIF manifests of images downloaded to your local device.
 In particular, you will learn:

 - How to create Level-0 (basic) compliant IIIF images
 - How to create a IIIF manifest to present Level-0 compliant IIIF images
 - How to host IIIF manifests on GitHub